ECSAlab/A-Survey-on-RISC-V-Based-Machine-Learning-Ecosystem/README.md

 # A-Survey-on-RISC-V-Based-Machine-Learning-Ecosystem
-This repo is a placeholder for the extended paper published in [MDPI Information journal, Volume 14, Issue 2 (February 2023)](https://www.mdpi.com/2078-2489/14/2/64).
+This repo is a placeholder for the paper published in [MDPI Information journal, Volume 14, Issue 2 (February 2023)](https://www.mdpi.com/2078-2489/14/2/64).

 # Citation
 If you use this work in academic research, please cite it using the following BibTeX: